+Install NAS Data Recovery to your computer and start the program.
 A wizard will guide you through the recovery.
 A couple of minutes later, an Explorer-like window will show all recoverable files and folders.
-Now you can copy your files over to another disk.
-You can also view many file types before copying them, e.g. pictures, documents, etc.
+Now you can copy your data over to another disk.
+You can also view many file types before copying them, e.g., pictures, documents, etc.

 If you want to recover a Windows RAID, check out our RAID Recovery for Windows software.